bradweiner/blog/content/authors/brad/_index.md

 user_groups:
 ---

-Brad Weiner is the Interim Chief Data Officer at The University of Colorado Boulder.
+Brad Weiner is the Chief Data Officer at The University of Colorado Boulder.

 He lives in Erie, CO.